CompCogNeuro/book/README.md

 # Simulation Exercises

-The simulation exercises that go with the book are available on this same repository in github: https://github.com/CompCogNeuro/sims
+The simulation exercises that go with the book are available under this same organization in github, in the `sims` repository: https://github.com/CompCogNeuro/sims

 These are updated with the new Go / Python version of *emergent*: https://github.com/emer/emergent

+# Lecture Videos

+Thanks to Covid-19, video lectures by O'Reilly @ UC Davis are being recorded: [YouTube Playlist](https://www.youtube.com/playlist?list=PLu02O8xRZn7xtNx03Rlq6xMRdYcQgEpar)

 # Citation